opentracing-contrib/java-spring-web/README.md

 ```
 Just provide an OpenTracing tracer bean and all required configuration is automatically
 done for you.
-It also instruments all `RestTemplate` beans.
+It also instruments all `RestTemplate` and `AsyncRestTemplate` beans.

 ### Manual configuration